-Before Jesus ascended into Heaven he said to his apostles, “Go, therefore, and make disciples of all nations.”
-Having a divine mandate to travel the world for the sake of the Gospel, the apostles didn’t waste their time.
-They immediately set their hand to the plow and began the difficult work of sowing seeds of faith everywhere they went.
+At the end of the Gospel of Matthew, before describing Jesus’ ascension into Heaven, the evangelist presents Jesus saying to his apostles, “Go, therefore, and make disciples of all nations” (Cf. Matthew 28, 19-20).
+As seen in the book of Acts and in many other Christian traditional writings (apocryphal or not), having a divine mandate to travel the world for the sake of the Gospel, the apostles didn’t waste their time.
+All early apostolic literature presents them as immediately setting their hand to the plow, engaged in the difficult work of sowing seeds of faith everywhere they went.

 So where did they end up?
-Did they “make disciples of all nations”?
+Did they really “make disciples of all nations”?

 It is traditionally believed that Peter first traveled to Antioch and established a community there.
 He did not stay very long, but he is often known as the first bishop of Antioch.
 After that he may have visited Corinth before heading to Rome.
 There he helped form the Christian community and was ultimately martyred in the Circus of Nero around 64 AD in Rome.
 Saint Peter’s Basilica in the Vatican is built on top of St. Peter’s tomb.